Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 This ride is so well done that you’ll get the same adrenaline rush from this ride as you do from a typical roller coaster.

-Roller coasters at Hollywood Studios
+Disney’s Hollywood Studios

 Rock ‘n’ Roller Coaster is a super intense indoor roller coaster featuring 2 loops and 1 corkscrew, all at 60 miles per hour set to Aerosmith tunes.
 It’s definitely the opposite of Slinky Dog Dash, thrill-wise!

-One time when I was visiting Disney World with my sister, we were able to get on this roller coaster 3 times in a row (it was night time on a rainy day).
+One time when I was visiting Disney World with my sister, we were able to get on this ride 3 times in a row (it was night time on a rainy day).
 I made her keep getting back in line with me because I was determined to get a good photo.

 But no matter what I did, I always ended up pulling the most ridiculous face when the camera flashed.
 And she looked as cool as a cucumber in every single one.

 Head to Fantasyland for the Seven Dwarfs Mine Train.

 This Western-themed roller coaster is a classic Disney park ride that is also located at Disneyland, Disneyland Paris, and Tokyo Disneyland.
-Riders must be at least 3′ 4″ to ride Big Thunder Mountain Railroad.
+Guests must be at least 3′ 4″ to ride Big Thunder Mountain Railroad.

 Which one is your favorite roller coasters at Disney World?